Akagire/nestjs-session-over-jwt/README.md

 JWT is inappropriate for manage session because of JWT is just a authentication interface format.

 But JWT can set issuer, expire limit, and any other information for payload.
-So client can to read without API call for these information.
+So client can refer these data without API call.
 And also JWT can detect token alteration.

+So, including session ID for JWT format access token, it may has possibility for strong security authentication.

-So I tried JWT include session ID.
-I call it "Session over JWT".
+I tried this idea.
+I call this architecture **Session over JWT**.

-For more details, please read this gist.
+For more details, please refer this notebook.

 https://gist.github.com/Akagire/ddb0eec6157d1a4ae4717ad1c2779ecd